-The story of Joshua Lawrence Chamberlain—the scholar-turned-general who led the 20th Maine in a tenacious defense of Little Round Top at Gettysburg on July 2—is indeed a compelling one.
+The story of Joshua Lawrence Chamberlain—the scholar-turned-general who led the 20th Maine at Gettysburg on July 2—is indeed a compelling one.
 The regiment’s main monument, on the spot where it made its stubborn defense on the right flank of Little Round Top, has become a pilgrimage site, with many people leaving notes and other tributes to the regiment’s men.

 In Searching for George Gordon Meade: The Forgotten Victor of Gettysburg, I mention how it’s become somewhat fashionable to disparage Chamberlain and the 20th Maine.
 For example, in 2011 Gary Gallagher listed Chamberlain as one of the war’s five overrated officers.
 I guess you could call it a backlash.
 Michael Shaara’s novel The Killer Angels and then Gettysburg, the movie adaptation, propelled Chamberlain and his regiment to a new level of recognition and some people believe Chamberlain and his regiment now receive more credit than they deserve for the Union victory at Gettysburg.

 I hail from Maine myself and for a time I lived across the street from Chamberlain’s residence in Brunswick, Maine.
 Far be it for me to say that anyone from Maine is overrated!
 But rather than defending Chamberlain’s reputation myself, I’ll let his division commander, Brigadier General James Barnes, do it for me.
 This is what Barnes wrote in his official report of the battle.